TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.1.md

 ---

-After these things Jesus manifested himself again to the disciples at the sea of Tiberias; and he manifested [himself] on this wise.
+After these things, Jesus revealed himself again to the disciples at the sea of Tiberias.
+He revealed himself this way.